lkcozy/weekly/docs/2025/issue-276.md

 2. Bad bosses keep people stuck in dead-end jobs.
 Good bosses create opportunities for people to grow and advance.
 Great bosses encourage people to pursue growth and advancement even if it means leaving for another organization.

+Bureaucracies make everyone feel productive while doing very little useful work.

+3. Your mistakes aren’t the best teacher—just the most expensive.
+You can start at the bottom of the mountain and make every mistake from scratch on the way to the top, or you can take a sherpa with you and master the best of what other people have already figured out.
+The successful learn vicariously; the foolish insist on firsthand pain.

+4. Being brilliant won’t save you if no one can count on you.
+It can be hard to appreciate just how much reliability impacts opportunity.
+It’s fun to outperform people who are way smarter than you by being more reliable than they are.
+Reliability isn’t just a virtue – it’s a competitive advantage that compounds over time.

+5. Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not. --Oprah Winfrey on character

+6. We should not try to alter circumstances but to adapt ourselves to them as they really are, just as sailors do.
+They don’t try to change the winds or the sea but ensure that they are always ready to adapt themselves to conditions.
+In a flat calm they use the oars; with a following breeze they hoist full sail; in a head wind they shorten sail or heave to.
+Adapt yourself to circumstances in the same way. --Greek philosopher Bion of Borysthenes on adapting yourself to circumstances

 ## Review

 - [The week of 2025(Issue-276)](../2025/issue-276.md)